mariadb-corporation/mariadb-columnstore-api/python/docs/reference/bulk_insert.rst

    Resets everything that has been set for the current row.
 This method should be used to clear the row memory without using :py:meth:`ColumnStoreBulkInsert.writeRow`.

+   :returns: A pointer to the :py:class:`ColumnStoreBulkInsert` class so that calls can be chained
    :raises RuntimeError: If the transaction has already been closed

 writeRow()